Getting Alongside Communities

 We help facilitate and enable capacity building within the community; widening community participation, seeking out voices that are seldom heard; and ultimately resulting in locally-led actions being taken.

 We used data, desk-based research, and conversations with a range of people to identify communities to work with.
-You can learn more about this process by downloading “Journey of Finding a Community”.
+This process is outlined in Our Journey to Finding a Community.

 Blacklands